Cognigy/Documentation/docs/en/docs/insights/dashboard-nlu-performance.md

 Indicates the time-related number of understood messages and misunderstood messages in percentages displayed in a bar chart.

-A message is counted as understood if it has triggered an intent, a slot is matched, or it is marked as understood via the [Code Node](https://docs.cognigy.com/ai/flow-nodes/code/analytics-data/) or [Overwrite Analytics Node](https://docs.cognigy.com/ai/flow-nodes/other-nodes/overwrite-analytics/).
+A message is counted as understood if it has triggered an Intent, a slot is matched, or it is marked as understood via the [Code Node](https://docs.cognigy.com/ai/flow-nodes/code/analytics-data/) or [Overwrite Analytics Node](https://docs.cognigy.com/ai/flow-nodes/other-nodes/overwrite-analytics/).
 A message is not counted as understood if it is marked as `Don't count` in the [Overwrite Analytics Node](https://docs.cognigy.com/ai/flow-nodes/other-nodes/overwrite-analytics/) or sent during an active handover without configuring [Agent Assist](https://docs.cognigy.com/ai/handover-providers/la-agent-assist-overview/) Flow.

 By clicking ![vertical-ellipsis](https://docs.cognigy.com/assets/icons/vertical-ellipsis.svg),